cloud-clients/aws-lambda-demo/development.md

 `> dotnet tool install -g Amazon.Lambda.TestTool-3.1`

+There is a version of the tool for each version of dotnet.

+e.g. use

+`> dotnet tool install -g Amazon.Lambda.TestTool-6.0`

+for dotnet 6.0.

 **Configuration**

-File `aws-lambda-tools-defaults.json` is necessary to specify properties used by the tool.
+File `aws-lambda-tools-defaults.json` specifies properties used by the tool.

 https://docs.aws.amazon.com/code-samples/latest/catalog/lambda_functions-blank-csharp-src-blank-csharp-aws-lambda-tools-defaults.json.html

+Property `function-runtime` should match the `Runtime` property in the file `template.yaml`

 **Configuring VS Code**

-Configure launch.json file as specified in https://github.com/aws/aws-lambda-dotnet/tree/master/Tools/LambdaTestTool
+Configure launch.json as specified in https://github.com/aws/aws-lambda-dotnet/tree/master/Tools/LambdaTestTool

+**Configuring Visual Studio**

+Configure `launchSettings.json` as specified in https://github.com/aws/aws-lambda-dotnet/tree/master/Tools/LambdaTestTool